AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 nature depending on their proton (atomic) number Z,

 related to hydrogen Z = 1.
-Above: The current average representation of elements in space.
+Above: The current average representation of elements in universe.
 Bottom: Occurrence of elements on Earth (in the Earth's crust) and terrestrial planets.
 Due to the large range of values, the relative representation of the elements (relative to hydrogen Z = 1) on the vertical axis is plotted on a logarithmic scale; however, this can optically distort a large difference in the representation of hydrogen and helium compared to heavier elements, especially in the upper graph. |

-In terms of origin , all elements can be divided into 3 groups :
+In terms of origin, all elements can be divided into 3 groups :

 General mass distribution: |